Check if you’re the deemed employer and what your responsibilities are if the off-payroll working rules (IR35) apply.

 If you disagree, you must explain the reasons why you think the client’s determination was wrong.
 You can provide any evidence you feel supports the reasons for your disagreement.

-You or your worker will need to write to the client to give reasons why they disagree.
+You will need to write to the client to give reasons why you disagree.

 This should include details of: